Other Fishing Regulations

 - Fail to obey any instruction or signs regulating use of the access area.

-- Conduct a fishing tournament weigh-in without first obtaining a letter of authorization from the Division of Engineering and Lands Management at ncwildlife.org/boating or by calling 919-707-0150.
+- Conduct a fishing tournament, weigh-in, or or any organized activity or event without first obtaining a permit from the Division of Lands and Water Access at ncwildlife.org/boating or by calling 919-707-0150.
 This permit must be available for inspection by wildlife enforcement officers during the tournament.

 - Park in a handicapped space without displaying a handicapped plate or sign.